ehamberg/typeclassopedia-md/typeclassopedia.md

 It’s a safe bet that if you’re reading this, you’ve heard of monads---although it’s quite possible you’ve never heard of `Applicative`{.haskell} before, or `Arrow`{.haskell}, or even `Monoid`{.haskell}.
 Why are monads such a big deal in Haskell?
 There are several reasons.

 * Haskell does, in fact, single out monads for special attention by making them the framework in which to construct I/O operations.
-* Haskell also singles out monads for special attention by providing a special syntactic sugar for monadic expressions: the `do`{.haskell}-notation.
+* Haskell also singles out monads for special attention by providing a special syntactic sugar for monadic expressions: the `do`-notation.
 * `Monad`{.haskell} has been around longer than other abstract models of computation such as `Applicative`{.haskell} or `Arrow`{.haskell}.
 * The more monad tutorials there are, the harder people think monads must be, and the more new monad tutorials are written by people who think they finally “get” monads (the [monad tutorial fallacy](http://byorgey.wordpress.com/2009/01/12/abstraction-intuition-and-the-monad-tutorial-fallacy/)).